-The Academic Fieldwork Coordinator will have students submit a rank ordered list of the top three practice areas in which they want to gain experience and then rank order geographical locations.
+The Academic Fieldwork Coordinator will have students submit a rank-ordered list of the top three practice areas in which they want to gain experience, and then rank order geographical locations.
+Students must understand that this is not a guarantee that they will be placed in these settings.
 Students may not change their fieldwork assignments on their own or trade with another student.
 Special situations may be brought to the attention of the Academic Fieldwork Coordinator.